 Always wear gloves.
 Even on a hot day.
 The car in front of you may throw up a stone that hits your fingers.
 Ouch!
-Also, bare hands cannot withstand abrasion in the event of a fall.
+Also, bare hands are susceptible to abrasion or accidental contact with a hot motorcycle part.

 BOOTS